flavio-a/HK-Route-Notes/All Skills (1.4.3.2+ iBaldur).md

 ## Descending Dark (Transition)
 - DON'T SAVE & QUIT
+- If you collect every piece of Geo until the end of the run you'll need to be at 1265, so Nail+Wraiths the Geo Rock if you need +20-24
-- Cdash out of crystal heart room
+- Cdash out of Crystal Heart room
 - Go down past crushers
 - Save the grub :3
 - Do the Dark Room (I hope you learnt this beforehand)